-Name & Position (1) Principal Occupation or Employment during the past 5 years Period of Service as an Officer or Director Richard Patricio (2) (4) Independent Director Ontario, Canada Mr Patricio is Vice President Legal and Corporate Affairs at Pinetree Capital Ltd (" Pinetree ").
-Having joined Pinetree in 2005, Mr Patricio is responsible for Pinetree's merger and acquisition activity, corporate transactions, compliance, corporate governance and the administration of Pinetree.
-Mr Patricio currently holds directorships with several Canadian based resource companies.
-Mr Patricio received his law degree from Osgoode Hall, was called to the Ontario bar in 2000 and previously practised law at Oslers LLP in Toronto.
-September 18, 2012 Will be put up for election at the next AGM.
-David Taplin Chief Financial Officer & Company Secretary Queensland, Australia Mr. Taplin has held positions as chief financial officer, company secretary, general counsel and in corporate development for several ASX, TSXV listed companies and government-owned corporations, with a particular focus on energy and resources.
-Mr. Taplin has worked extensively in corporate law, corporate governance and corporate finance both in Australia and internationally.
-He also regularly instructs courses in corporate governance at some of Australia's leading business schools and professional institutions.
-Mr. Taplin holds an MBA, LLB, GradDipACG and is a solicitor, CPA and Chartered Secretary (FCIS and FCSA).
+Name & Position (1) Principal Occupation or Employment during the past 5 years Period of Service as an Officer or Director Simon Hickey (2) Independent Director New Mexico, United States of America Mr Hickey is CEO of investment companies Clavell Holdings Pty Ltd and UIL LLC and a marketing company Performance Marketing Solutions Inc., a marketing company.
+He is also founder and chairman of a public unlisted oil and gas company with assets based in Western Australia.
+Mr Hickey has experience as a director of ASX and TSX listed companies in the resource sector over 20 years.
+Mr. Hickey holds a Bachelor of Commerce and a Graduate Diploma in Applied Finance and Investment and is a member of the Australian Institute of Company Directors February 22, 2005 Re-elected for a further term at office on August 29, 2012.
+Resigned on August 30, 2013 David Taplin Chief Financial Officer & Company Secretary Queensland, Australia Mr Taplin has held positions as chief financial officer, company secretary, general counsel and in corporate development for several ASX, TSX and TSX-V companies and government- owned corporations, with a particular focus on resources and energy.
+Mr Taplin has worked extensively in corporate law, corporate governance and corporate finance both in Australia and internationally.
+He has regularly instructed courses in corporate governance at some of Australia's leading business schools and professional institutions.
+Mr Taplin holds Bachelor of Laws, Master of Business Administration (AGSM), Graduate Diploma of Applied Corporate Governance, Graduate Diploma of Business Management, and is a solicitor, CPA, Chartered Secretary (AGIS and FGIA) and member of the Australian Institute of Company Directors.
 CFO and Company Secretary since August 31, 2009 Joe Phillips Chief Operating Officer Queensland, Australia Mr Phillips has had an extensive 16 year career in public administration with 8 years as the General Manager for Economic Development for the City of Brisbane, followed by a period as a member of the executive of Energex, the Queensland Government owned Electricity Company and completing this career as the executive responsible for the privatization of Queensland Government owned lottery business.
 Prior to joining the government, he had a successful private sector role in transport and spent 2 years in the United States as a Senior Project Manager for a company commercializing technology for the Princeton University in New Jersey.
 Educated at the University of Queensland he combines strong project management skill with a discipline in economics and a detailed understanding of the operation of public administrations and the elected governments in Australia.
 COO since October 15, 2010